BootstrapBilly/turborepo/README.md

 ` yarn dev` - run this at the root level to run everything simultaneously

 ` yarn test` - run this at the root level to test everything everything simultaneously

+` skaffold dev` - run this at the root level to spin up a kubernetes cluster with all the services inside of it

 ### Scoped commands